lashdid19/re-shape-android/README.md

 # Re:Shape (Android)
 Same with [this](https://github.com/lashdid19/re-shape) repo but for android

-I upoloaded the android version on August 24, 2021
+I uploaded the android version on August 24, 2021

 Here is the link :